sel4-cap/OBSOLETE-seL4-DevKit-Doc/seL4-doc/src/device_driver_intro.md

 - U-Boot device drivers tend to be significantly simpler than device drivers found in Linux.
 This is because the use cases of a bootloader such as U-Boot do not require high performance, fully-featured drivers.
 Indeed it can be seen that many of the U-Boot device drivers are in fact actively simplified versions of Linux drivers that have been ported to the U-Boot driver framework.

 In line with the goals stated above this guide therefore focuses on the porting of drivers from U-Boot to seL4.

-The following sections describe the creation of an extensible library for seL4 allowing U-Boot device drivers to function under seL4 with either minimal or no modifications.
-As an example of its usage, the library provides an extensive set of device drivers for the Avnet MaaXBoard (support for USB, Ethernet, SD/MMC, I<sup>2</sup>C, GPIO, IOMUX, Clock and SPI devices).
-Guidance on the extension of this library to support other platforms and devices is also provided.